Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

 You cannot give to others what you do not have for yourself.
 If you are critical of yourself, it isn't easy to love someone else.
 You begin by loving yourself first, which leads to your feeling of personal power.

-Here are ten warning signs that you don’t love yourself enough…
+Here are ten warning signs that you are sabotaging your personal power:

 Sign #1: You Think Mean Thoughts about Yourself

-Everyone has the occasional off day when they think they’re stupid, fat, ugly, or worthless.
+Everyone has the occasional off day when they think they’re foolish, fat, ugly, or worthless.
 But if these thoughts are repeated by yourself or others throughout your day, you are on a crash course for unhappiness, stress, poor health, and unsatisfactory life.

 Thinking mean thoughts create a neural pathway in your brain of unworthiness.
 Each time that happens, your feelings of unworthiness are reinforced.

-The Remedy #1:
+Personal Power Remedy #1:

 Sign #2: You Compare Yourself to Others

 People who struggle with loving themselves enough often compare who they are to who someone else is.
 Maybe you pass someone on the street and think she’s prettier, thinner, smarter, or more put together than me.
-You see her great abilities or strengths and none of yours.
+You see her extraordinary abilities or strengths and none of yours.
 You don’t measure up.
 As a result, you feel poorly about yourself.

-The Remedy #2:
+Personal Power Remedy #2:

 Sign #3: You Don’t Stand Up for Yourself